Sustainability

 3. Necessary measures shall be taken so that a person who has made a notification as prescribed in the preceding item shall not be subjected to adverse treatment by reason of said notification.

-4. The Internal Audit Office shall investigate the compliance system, investigate whether there are any legal or articles of incorporation problems, and report them to the Board of Directors and the Audit and Supervisory Board.
+4. The Internal Audit Office shall investigate the compliance system, investigate whether there are any legal or articles of incorporation problems, and report them to the Board of Directors and the Audit and Supervisory Committee.

 5. The Board of Directors shall regularly review the compliance system and strive to identify and improve problems.